 During the year-long struggle in Little Rock, Bates also became the friend of Dr. Martin Luther King.
 He invited her to be the Women’s Day speaker at Dexter Avenue Baptist Church in Montgomery, Alabama in 1958.
 She was subsequently elected to the executive committee of the Southern Christian Leadership Conference (SCLC).
 Bates spoke at the 1963 March on Washington for Jobs and Freedom.

-In 1964 Bates moved to Washington D.C., to work for the Democratic National Committee She also served briefly in the administration of President Lyndon B. Johnson, working on anti-poverty programs.
-After suffering a stroke in 1965, she returned to Little Rock, Arkansas but in 1968 she and Lucius moved to the small rural African American community of Mitchellville in Desha County where she established and became Director of the Mitchellville Office of Equal Opportunity Self Help, a program responsible for a water and new sewer systems, a community center and paved streets.
+In 1964, Bates moved to Washington D.C., to work for the Democratic National Committee She also served briefly in the administration of President Lyndon B. Johnson, working on anti-poverty programs.
+After suffering a stroke in 1965, she returned to Little Rock, Arkansas, but in 1968 she and her husband moved to the small African American community of Mitchellville in Desha County.
+Bates she established and became director of the Mitchellville Office of Equal Opportunity Self Help, a program responsible for a water and new sewer systems, a community center and paved streets.

-Bates returned to Little Rock after the death of her husband in 1980 and revived The Arkansas State Press.
+Bates returned to Little Rock after the death of her husband in 1980 and revived the Arkansas State Press.
 In 1984, she was awarded an honorary Doctor of Laws degree from the University of Arkansas, Fayetteville and named an honorary member of Delta Sigma Theta Sorority.
-The university press republished her memoir in 1986 and it became the first reprinted edition to receive an American Book Award.
-In 1987, she sold The Press, but continued to act as a consultant for several years.
-Also in 1987 the Daisy Bates Elementary School was dedicated in Little Rock, and the state named the third Monday in February George Washington’s Birthday and Daisy Gatson Bates Day.
-Bates carried the Torch for the 1996 Olympics in Atlanta, Georgia.
+The university press republished her memoir in 1986, and it became the first reprinted edition to receive an American Book Award.
+In 1987, she sold newspaper but continued to act as a consultant for several years.
+Also in 1987, the Daisy Bates Elementary School was dedicated in Little Rock, and the state named the third Monday in February George Washington’s Birthday and Daisy Gatson Bates Day.
+Bates carried the torch for the 1996 Olympics in Atlanta, Georgia.

 Daisy Lee Gatson Bates died of a heart attack in Little Rock on November 4, 1999.
 She was the first African American to rest “In State” in the Arkansas State Capitol Building.
 The Congressional Gold Medal was posthumously awarded to her by President Bill Clinton, and a documentary entitled “Daisy Bates: First Lady of Little Rock” aired on PBS in February of 2012.